+Adept at meeting the ever-increasing demand for connectivity, the Civil Aviation Authority of Botswana (CAAB) is improving the aviation environment of Botswana and ensuring that the nation's fleet operators provide top-tier service.
 Overhauling the nation's aviation industry, the Authority is striving to upgrade its status globally and get its four international airports certified.

-The Authority is responsible for the regulation and development of air transport, providing air navigation services, managing airports and advising the government on all aspects of civil
+The Authority is responsible for the regulation and development of air transport, providing air navigation services, managing airports and advising the government on all aspects of civil aviation.

-"Our work most importantly encapsulates the two essential elements in aviation: security and safety."
-Bao Rasebolai Mosinyi, CEO of the Civil Aviation Authority of Botswana (CAAB) aviation.
 "Botswana is a tourism-driven country.
 Hence, my vision is to continuously improve connectivity," says Bao Rasebolai Mosinyi, CEO of CAAB.
 "Our work most importantly encapsulates the two essential elements in aviation: security and safety," he adds.

 The International Civil Aviation Organization (ICAO), the United Nations specialized agency directed by 193 national governments, has guidelines pertaining to international aviation standards and conducts periodical inspections of airline operators.
-Botswana, which scored 61% in the safety oversight audit conducted by the organization, has made a myriad of changes in Whether it is supporting private airline operators to comply with Botswana's Aviation Security Act or laying the cornerstone for the collective future of the nation's aviation industry, CAAB is making a remarkable impact on Botswana's development.
-"Botswana's Aviation Security Act, which was enacted last year, has a lot of requirements for privately owned airports which are quite burdensome but essential for security.
-We have started working closely with these its aviation industry to advance its score.
+Botswana, which scored 61% in the safety oversight audit conducted by the organization, has made a myriad of changes in its aviation industry to advance its score.
 "When it comes to safety, the measure is the grade that you get from ICAO.
 In the audit the organization conducted this year, we set a target to increase our score to 75%.
 The final report and results will be released soon.
 The score looks at how you regulate and how safe the sky is," Mosinyi states, claiming that Botswana has demonstrated a compelling performance to receive a high score.